CompVis/stable-diffusion/docs/features/CLI.md

 The `dream.py` script, located in `scripts/dream.py`, provides an interactive interface to image generation similar to the "dream mothership" bot that Stable AI provided on its Discord server.

-Unlike the txt2img.py and img2img.py scripts provided in the original CompViz/stable-diffusion source code repository, the time-consuming initialization of the AI model initialization only happens once.
+Unlike the `txt2img.py` and `img2img.py` scripts provided in the original [CompVis/stable-diffusion](https://github.com/CompVis/stable-diffusion) source code repository, the time-consuming initialization of the AI model initialization only happens once.
 After that image generation from the command-line interface is very fast.

-The script uses the readline library to allow for in-line editing, command history (up and down arrows), autocompletion, and more.
+The script uses the readline library to allow for in-line editing, command history (++up++ and ++down++), autocompletion, and more.
 To help keep track of which prompts generated which images, the script writes a log file of image names and prompts to the selected output directory.

-In addition, as of version 1.02, it also writes the prompt into the PNG file's metadata where it can be retrieved using scripts/images2prompt.py
+In addition, as of version 1.02, it also writes the prompt into the PNG file's metadata where it can be retrieved using `scripts/images2prompt.py`

 The script is confirmed to work on Linux, Windows and Mac systems.